rgxcp/GGIntermediate/README.md

 ## Gem(s)

-1. sinatra
+1. mysql2
-2. sinatra-contrib
+2. sinatra
-3. mysql2
+3. sinatra-contrib
+4. thin

 ## How to Use